hyperspaceai/HyperspaceZK/README.md

 ## Intro

-The NanoZK framework is a set of libraries and tools to help you write decentralized applications on top of a generalized zero-knowledge proof system.
+The HyperspaceZK framework is a set of libraries and tools to help you write decentralized applications on top of a generalized zero-knowledge proof system.
 It is designed to make it easier to build privacy-preserving applications that don't require a trusted setup.

 ### Features

 - 🎯 **Developer-Centric** - Superior developer experience with easy setup, intuitive API design, and detailed documentation, setting us apart from our competitors.
 - ✅ **Highly Reliable** - Extensively tested to ensure it works effectively for complex computational tasks.
 - 🧙‍♂️ **Privacy-Preserving** - Zero-Knowledge Proofs ensure that your data and computations are private and verifiable.
-- 🐎 **Integrated** - Though it's powerful on its own, NanoZK is also designed to work well with other software and libraries for greater functionality.
+- 🐎 **Integrated** - Though it's powerful on its own, HyperspaceZK is also designed to work well with other software and libraries for greater functionality.
 - 🔋 **Batteries included** - Community and Core adapters

 ## Quickstart

-There are a few [examples](https://nanozk.com/docs/examples) that you can use for playing out with NanoZK or bootstrapping your new project.
+There are a few [examples](https://nanozk.com/docs/examples) that you can use for playing out with HyperspaceZK or bootstrapping your new project.
 For example, if you want a Next.js app, you can use the full-stack Next.js example:

 **Quick start with a full-stack Next.js example:**